iotitan/EmulatorBox/README.md

   - Configuration files for any of the base software that needs it.
   - Emulators have configs set up for xBox controllers.
   - Emulation Station is configured to work on the directory structure listed above.
+  - Individual config files need to be move to replace the ones installed with each system.
 - ```./ConsolePadApp/```
   - An Android app used with the ```ConsoleUDPResponder``` to perform the same actions as the Stream Deck but from your phone or device.